Resources

 Book of Abstracts

-The University of Canterbury’s Antarctic and Southern Ocean Research Cluster invites you to participate in our Antarctic conference, which aims at bringing together researchers from across the university’s colleges and departments, external Antarctic researchers, and Antarctic stakeholders in an effort to connect scholars and stakeholders, invigorate the Antarctic research landscape at UC and in Canterbury and facilitate the development of high-quality, inter- and transdisciplinary research project on cutting-edge Antarctic research topics.
+The University of Canterbury’s Antarctic and Southern Ocean Research Cluster invited you to participate in our Antarctic conference, which aimed at bringing together researchers from across the university’s colleges and departments, external Antarctic researchers, and Antarctic stakeholders in an effort to connect scholars and stakeholders, invigorate the Antarctic research landscape at UC and in Canterbury and facilitate the development of high-quality, inter- and transdisciplinary research project on cutting-edge Antarctic research topics.

 Get involved in Antarctic research opportunities at UC!